Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Knowledge Graphs.md

 4. Heterogeneous Graph Manipulation

     Graph Feature manipulation:
-     - 2 Common Options: compute graph statistics (i.e. node degree) within each relation type, or across the full graph (ignoring the relatino types)
+     - 2 Common Options: compute graph statistics (i.e. node degree) within each relation type, or across the full graph (ignoring the relation types)

     Graph Structure manipulation:
      - Neighbor and subgraph sampling are also common for heterogeneous graphs
-     - 2 Common options: sampling within each relatino type (ensure neighbors from each type are covered), or sample across the full graph.
+     - 2 Common options: sampling within each relation type (ensure neighbors from each type are covered), or sample across the full graph.

 5. Heterogeneous Prediction Heads